GeoscienceAustralia/ptha/misc/monte_carlo_paper_2021/README.md

 Code for a paper with working title: "From offshore to onshore PTHA: Efficient Monte-Carlo sampling"
 -----------------------------------------------------------------------------------------------------

 This folder contains application code used for our manuscript on Monte-Carlo sampling for PTHA.
+It is released to show how the calculations in the paper were implemented (i.e. for transparency), and is not expected to be developed or maintained in the longer term.

 The directories are:

 * [./elevation](./gauges) -- Intended to contain elevation data used for modelling (rasters not included here).